 F – Fuses (1x complete set unless the plane has circuit breakers)

 L – Landing Lights (if flying for hire)

 A – Anti Collision Lights (for aircraft registered after August 11, 1971)

 S – Source of Power (i.e. alternator/generator for all electrical and radio equipment)

 While VOR can be used as the primary source of navigation while flying under VFR, there is nothing that states it is required.
 However, it is good to have as a backup if the GPS fails.

 If you use a VOR, it must have been inspected and passed as operative within the preceding 30 days of the flight.

-Do You Need a Working Radio for VFR?
+You Don’t Need a Working Radio for VFR

 There is no requirement to have a working radio if flying under visual flight rules unless you are flying in controlled airspace.
 This is so you can communicate with Air Traffic Control (ATC).